 Abstract.
 Measurements of ocean currents, stratification and microstructure were made in August 2015, northwest of Svalbard, downstream of the Atlantic inflow in Fram Strait in the Arctic Ocean.
 Observations in three sections are used to characterize the evolution of the West Spitsbergen Current (WSC) along a 170-km downstream distance.
-Two alternative calculations imply 1.5 to 2 Sv (1 Sv = $10^6 \text{ m}^3 \text{ s}^{-1}$) is routed to recirculation and Yermak branch in Fram Strait, whereas 0.6 to 1.3 Sv is carried

-- 5 by the Svalbard branch.
-The WSC cools at a rate of 0.20 °C per 100 km, with associated bulk heat loss per along-path meter of $(1.1-1.4) \times 10^7$ W m-1, corresponding to a surface heat loss of 380-550 W m-2.
+Two alternative calculations imply 1.5 to 2 Sv (1 Sv = 10^6 m3 s-1) is routed to recirculation and Yermak branch in Fram Strait, whereas 0.6 to 1.3 Sv is carried by the Svalbard branch.
+The WSC cools at a rate of 0.20 °C per 100 km, with associated bulk heat loss per along-path meter of $(1.1-1.4)\times10^7$ W m-1, corresponding to a surface heat loss of 380-550 W m-2.
 The measured turbulent heat flux is too small to account for this cooling rate.
 Estimates using a plausible range of parameters suggest that the contribution of diffusion by eddies could be limited to one half of the observed heat loss.
-In addition to shear-driven mixing beneath the WSC core, we observe energetic convective mixing of an unstable bottom boundary layer on the slope, driven by Ekman advection of buoyant - 10 water across the slope.
-The estimated lateral buoyancy flux is $O(10^{-8})$ W kg-1, sufficient to maintain a large fraction of the observed dissipation rates, and corresponds to a heat flux of approximately 40 W m-2.
-We conclude that at least in summer convectively-driven bottom mixing followed by the detachment of the mixed fluid, and its transfer into the ocean interior can lead to substantial cooling and freshening of the WSC.
+In addition to shear-driven mixing beneath the WSC core, we observe energetic convective mixing of an unstable bottom boundary layer on the slope, driven by Ekman advection of buoyant water across the slope.
+The estimated lateral buoyancy flux is $O(10^{-8})$ W kg-1, sufficient to maintain a large fraction of the observed dissipation rates, and corresponds to a heat flux of approximately $\frac{400 \cdot 40}{100 \cdot 40}$ W m-2.
+Convectively-driven We conclude that - at least in summer - convectively-driven bottom mixing followed by the detachment of the mixed fluid, and its transfer into the ocean interior can lead to substantial cooling and freshening of the WSC, at a rate comparable to that expected from diffusion by eddies.

-1 Introduction
+5 1 Introduction

-- The Arctic Ocean contributes to the global ocean thermohaline circulation through exchanges in Fram Strait, which is the main connection to the Atlantic Ocean (Aagaard et al., 1985).
+The Arctic Ocean contributes to the global ocean thermohaline circulation through exchanges in Fram Strait, which is the main connection to the Atlantic Ocean (Aagaard et al., 1985).
 The total volume transport through Fram Strait is 9 ± 2 Sv (1 Sv = 10^6 m3 s-1) northward, and 12 ± 1 Sv southward (Fahrbach et al., 2001; Schauer et al., 2004).
 A large fraction of the northward flow is the West Spitsbergen Current (WSC), located on the eastern side of Fram Strait, which is a northward flowing extension of the Norwegian Atlantic Current.
-The mean net volume transport in the WSC, measured along an array at 78°50'N in the - 20 period between 1997 and 2010, is 6.6 ± 0.4 Sv (Beszczynska-Möller et al., 2012), of which 3.0 ± 0.2 Sv is Atlantic Water (AW) with temperature above 2°C. The WSC continues as a topographically-guided boundary current, contributing to the circumpolar boundary current downstream.
+The mean net volume transport in the WSC, measured along an array at $78^{\circ}50'$ N in the period between 1997 and 2010, is 6.6 ± 0.4 Sv (Beszczynska-Möller et al., 2012), of which 3.0 ± 0.2 Sv is Atlantic Water (AW) with temperature above 2° C. The WSC continues as a topographically-guided boundary current, contributing to the circumpolar boundary current downstream.
 Between Fram Strait and the Lomonosov Ridge, the boundary current slows down from about 0.25 m s-1 to 0.06 m s-1, and changes structure from a mainly barotropic flow to a baroclinic flow (Pnyushkov et al., 2015).
 AW transported by the WSC is the major heat and salinity source for the Arctic Ocean (Boyd and D'Asaro, 1994;